-The Claudia Jones Space Station (CJSS) is a temporary, living monument named after pioneering Trinidad-born journalist and activist Claudia Jones.
+The Claudia Jones Space Station (CJSS) wa a temporary, living monument named after pioneering Trinidad-born journalist and activist Claudia Jones.

-Over the four days, 16 to 19 November 2017, The Claudia Jones Space Station performed an experiment in community formation, involving visitors, collaborators and participants from across the North East of England.
+Over four days in November 2017, The Claudia Jones Space Station performed an experiment in community formation, involving visitors, collaborators and participants from across the North East of England.

 Inspired by the model of the International Space Station where multiple experiments take place simultaneously, the CJSS invited visitors to take part in a range of workshops, events and screenings organised in partnership with artists, activists and collectives concerned with questions of social justice, from Newcastle, Gateshead and beyond.
 Private or individual meetings, conversations and exchanges can also take place within the space.